stsewd/gx-extended.vim/README.md

 ## Features

-- Open anything under your cursor with several providers per file type
+- Open anything under your cursor with several handlers per file type
 - Normal and visual mode support
-- Providers that work together across all file types
+- Handlers that work together across all file types
-- Fall back to the original `gx` command if all providers fail
+- Fall back to the original `gx` command if all handlers fail
-- Implement your own providers
+- Implement your own handlers

 ## Installation